jhase9/news-apps/README.md

 The readspeed program was created for a story about off-site library storage, meant to give readers a sense of how many books 13 million* (the number stored off site) really is.
 Demo [here](http://www.columbia.edu/~jeh2212/testing/spec/readspeedtest.html).

 The book-slider is a simple graphic meant to show proportionally what Columbia University gains from collective off-site storage (ReCAP).
-Demo [here] (http://www.columbia.edu/~jeh2212/testing/spec/book-slider.html).
+Demo [here](http://www.columbia.edu/~jeh2212/testing/spec/book-slider.html).

 Enjoy!